SamBurgess93/Milestone-1/README.md

 A user will want to relate to the owners story.
 A user will want to see what services are on offer.
 A user will want to see more on the social media platforms.
-A user will want to see customer feedback.
+A user will want to see some customer feedback.
 A user will want to see how to get in touch.

 ### Strategy